JelteF/PyLaTeX/README.md

 formatted strings to the container class you want it to be in.

+### Documentation
+Currently the documentation is being worked on.
+It is clearly not finished yet, but the current version can be found at https://jeltef.github.io/PyLaTeX/.

 ### Dependencies

 - Python 3.x or Python 2.7